Monte Isola: Geography

 Monte Isola includes 12 frazioni: Carzano, Cure, Masse, Menzino, Novale, Olzano, Peschiera Maraglio, Porto di Siviano, Sensole, Senzano, Sinchignano and Siviano.

 The bordering municipalities are Iseo, Marone, Sale Marasino, Sulzano, Parzanica, Tavernola Bergamasca and Sarnico.

-There are two main ports Carzano and Peschieria with a frequent ferry service with the surrounding mainland villages, including Iseo.
+There are two main ports Carzano and Peschiera with a frequent ferry service with the surrounding mainland villages, including Iseo.

 History

 There are indications of a Roman settlement.
 The first written document mentioning "Insulae curtis" dates from 905, when the island was listed among the properties of the monastery of S. Salvatore in Brescia.
 The family Oldofredi, rulers of Iseo, built on the island two strongholds in the 11th-12th centuries.
 Members of the powerful Visconti family came here to hunt in 1400.
 In 1497 Francesco Sforza, duke of Milan, gave the islanders some fishing rights and reduced the taxes.
 In the same year, Caterina Cornaro, queen of Cyprus, resided a while on the island.
 During the 19th century the main industry on the island was the construction of boats and the manufacturing of fishing nets.

 Peschiera Maraglio and Siviano (the municipal seat) merged in 1929 to create the actual comune.

 In June and early July, 2016, Monte Isola was the site of The Floating Piers by artists Christo and Jeanne-Claude.